Stress-related multi-factorial and systemic diseases

 People who experience chronic, repetitive or intense stress and anxiety are at high risk of having digestive problems, fertility problems, urinary problems, a weakened immune system and are also more prone to viral infections, headaches, sleep troubles, depression, behaviour issues and many other trouble and health issues.

-Contrary to popular belief, stress and anxiety never stay in your head.
 Several epidemiological and clinical studies over the last 30 years have provided strong evidence for links between chronic stress, anxiety, depression and social isolation and cancer progression.
 Evidence from experimental studies does suggest that psychological stress can affect a tumor’s ability to grow and spread.

 Consistent data suggest that patients can develop a sense of helplessness or hopelessness when stress becomes overwhelming.
 This emotional response is associated with higher rates of death.
 It has long been recognized that widowed and divorced individuals die at much higher rates from all the leading causes of death including cancer.